reveal/revealjs.com/src/api/config.md

 });
 ```

+## Reconfiguring

-The configuration can be updated after initialization using the `configure` method:
+The configuration can be updated after initialization using the `configure` method.

 ```javascript
 // Turn autoSlide off